tinosai/HMM_TaggerProject/README.md

    [GitHub Desktop](https://desktop.github.com/)
 2. Open a terminal window and navigate to the project folder.
 Open the notebook HMM_tagger.ipynb and follow the instructions.

 __NOTE:__ Chances are part of the code may not run due to some missing packages.
 Please make sure to go through the notebook and retrieve all the necessary packages.
+The list can be found in requirements.txt.

 ## GitHub rendering Problems